Ianta0715/Ianta0715/README.md

 - Frontend Branch
 - Studied by my own and Henry bootcamp

-Here are some ideas to get you started:
+Here are some ideas to get you to know me :

 - 🔭 I’m currently working on the final proyect of my Bootcamp "HENRY" to get my final certification.
 - 🌱 I’m currently learning how to build a proyect using the IA to make the user experience even more easy.